rodri90y/gdio/README.md

 The library gdio is based on my own professionals and personal needs as a meteorologist.
-The currents libraries always fail when you need to read handle multiples large netcdf/grib files, with differents resolutions and timesteps.
+The currents libraries always fail when you need to read handle multiples large netcdf/grib files, with different resolutions and time steps.

 After version 0.1.2 the output data was converted to object with key-values accessible using attribute notation, and after version 0.1.8 a new multilevel dictionary data structure.
+In the version 0.2.5 the latitude and longitude come in mesh array (ny,nx) format to support irregular or lambert projection.

 ## Instalation
 ```